plan-systems/design-docs/proof-of-correctness.md

     }
     ```

+---

 ## Channels
 Channels are intended as general-purpose containers for [channel entries](#channel-entries) of all forms.
-Even this system uses channels intermally for administration and permissions controls.
+This system uses channels internally for administration and permissions controls.

 1. **Access Control Channels** (ACCs) are specialized channels used to express permissions for all other channels, including other ACCs.
-    - An ACC serves as is an access authority that specifies:
+    - An ACC serves as an access authority that specifies:
         - channel permissions for a given member `UUID`, _and_
         - default permissions for members not otherwise specified.
     - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).
     - Multiple channels can name the _same_ ACC as their parent ACC, allowing a single ACC to conveniently manage permissions for any number of channels.
-    - ACCs also are the vehicle for key distribution, where a channel owner "sends" a newly issued private channel key to another member using their public key.
+    - ACCs also are the vehicle for key distribution, where a channel owner "sends" a newly issued private channel to each member with access, using their public key.
 2. **Reserved channels** are specialized channels used by the system to internally carry out commuinity governance and member administration.
     - Reserved channels specify root-level information and permissions, namely admin and member records.
     - Entries in these channls must meet additional security/signing requirements and serve prescribed purposes.
-    - Because reserved channels have nuanced specificaitons, they are the _only_ channels that do not solely rely on ACCs for access controls.
+    - Because reserved channels have nuanced specificaitons, they do not solely rely on ACCs for access controls.
     - The number, purpose, and use of these channels can be expanded to meet future needs.
-3. **General purpose channels**, alas, are the system's primary service deliverable and comprised mosts channels in **C**.
+3. **General purpose channels**, alas, are the system's primary service deliverable, comprising most channels in **C**.
-    - When a new channel is created, the creator (and hence owner) specifies a "protocol descriptor", a string directing client UIs to consistently interpret, handle, and present channel entries appropriately and inline with the intention of the channel protocol.
+    - When a new channel is created, the creator (and hence owner) specifies a "protocol descriptor", a string directing client UIs to consistently interpret, handle, and present channel entries in accordance with the expectations associated with the channel's protocol.
     - Each channel also names a governing access control channel ("parent ACC").
-A channel's parent ACC is chraged with returning a permission level for any given member `UUID`, allowing each node in **C** to independently carry out [channel entry validation](#channel-entry-validation).
+A channel's parent ACC is chraged with returning a permission level for any given member `UUID`, allowing  nodes in **C** to independently carry out [channel entry validation](#channel-entry-validation).
-    - General purpose channels can either be:
+    - General purpose channels are either:
         - **community-public**, where channel entry content is encrypted with the latest community key, _or_
         - **private**, where entry content is encrypted with the key identified by **e<sub>hdr</sub>**`.ContentKeyID`.
             - Key mechanics for private channels are similar to [starting a new community epoch](#issuing-a-new-Community-Epoch), except the channel owner updating the `ChannelEpoch` performs key generation and distribution.
             - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries.
-                - Even community admins _do not_ have the authority or means to gain access to a private channel's key.
+                - By default, community admins _do not_ have the authority/means to gain access to a private channel's key.
-                - This ensures that _only the members that have been explicitly given access_ could possibly have access to the private channel's key.
+                - This ensures that _only the members that have been explicitly given channel access_ could possibly have access to the channel's key.

 ## Reserved Channels

 #### Root Access Control Channel
-- This is **C**'s root access channel, effectively specifying which members are admins.
+- This is **C**'s root access channel, effectively specifying which members are recognized as community authorities ("admins").
-- All other channels, including channels that are access control channels (channels purposed to specify permissions
+- All community-public channels, including ACCs, implictly are under authority of this channel.
+- When a new community is formed ("community genesis"), the initial entries this channel are auto-generated in accordance with the parameters and policies provided.
-- Automated machinery in **C** could optionally be geared to use smart contracts on **𝓛<sub>C</sub>** to add entries to this channel.
+- Automated machinery in **C** can optionally be geared to use smart contracts on **𝓛<sub>C</sub>** to manage, monitor, or validate entries in this channel.
-    - e.g. a majority vote of admins could be required in order to add a new admin to the root access channel.
+    - E.g. a majority vote of existing admins could be required in order to add a new admin to the root access channel.

 #### Member Epoch Channel
-- This is a special channel where members post revisions to their published member "epoch" record.
+- This is a special channel where members post revisions to their currently published `MemberEpoch`.
-    - A `MemberEpoch` contains essential information about a specific member, such as their most recently published public keys and their "home" channel `UUID`
+    - `MemberEpoch` contains essential information about a specific member, such as their most recently published public keys and their "home" channel `UUID`
         ```
         // MemberEpoch contains a member's community-public info type MemberEpoch struct {